How to start a bounce house business and get jumping

 Choose your booking software

-Many new owners try to manage bookings with a paper calendar, which often leads to double-bookings as business grows.
+A paper calendar leads to double-bookings as business grows.
 Use industry-specific software like InflatableOffice or BouncyCastleNetwork to automate scheduling, contracts, and inventory from day one.

 Here are 3 immediate steps to take: